Emjayosee/5_Day_Planner/README.md

     1. Use of local storage

-    2. Ability to delete entires
+    2. Ability to delete entries

 # 06 Current Renderings: